-Joining the library entitles your child to borrow books, talking books, CDs, DVDs and computer games.
-You can borrow up to 30 items in total.
+Joining the library entitles your child to borrow books, talking books, and more.
+You can borrow up to 36 items in total.

-We have 19 libraries, 1 mobile library and 5 express libraries (based in children’s centres) in Sandwell.
+We have 19 libraries, and 1 mobile library.
 Your library card allows you to use every one of these.
 There's not charge on overdue books for children either.

-All libraries have computers with free internet access that children can use (under 16s need a parent or carer to sign an authorisation form) and homework clubs every day of the week.
-Libraries also offer a limited number of free photocopies and print outs for homework.
+All libraries have computers with free internet access that children can use (under 16s need a parent or carer to sign an authorisation form).

 Libraries also host activities, sessions and events all year round and most are free - including free breakfasts during the holidays as part of our Cereal Readers scheme, Saturday craft clubs and entertainment such as jugglers, magicians and more.